Can Plastic Be Composted In Australia: We Look At Bottles, Coffee Cups, Plastic Bags?

 There has been lots of confusion and mixed signals re what really is compostable – and if there are actually facilities available.
 For example – the ABC covered how Darwin council was banning usage of single use plastics on council land – and encouraging compostable coffee cups – but it was then pointed out that there are actually no commercial composting facilities in the entire Northern Territory!

 This means everything ends up in landfill anyway!
 Can plastic be composted is a yes but…. answer it seems.
+See our blog on bubble wrap.

 We thus end up with the worst outcome – businesses pay more for compostable coffee cups – and then it ends up in landfill anyway.